davidwernerhh/manager-manual/README.md

     *“The way to make people trust-worthy is to trust them.”*
       — Ernest *Hemingway*

 What do I mean by that?
-See it as your "lighthouse", where to aim at.
 Things you can rely on when working for me.
 Not an expectation for you, but rather something you can hold me accountable for.
 The base for everything we do, our interaction, our communication, your commitment, and my guidance is **trust**.
 I want to start a dialogue with you, so please tell me if I mess up.
 I am willing to listen if you keep your feedback fair and on a constructive level.

 ## My leadership philosophy